datawire/ambassador-docs/docs/edge-stack/pre-release/howtos/tracing-zipkin.md

+import Alert from '@material-ui/lab/Alert';

 # Distributed tracing with Zipkin

 In this tutorial, we'll configure Ambassador Edge Stack to initiate a trace on some sample requests, and use Zipkin to visualize them.

-## Before you get started
+## Prerequisites

 This tutorial assumes you have already followed the Ambassador Edge Stack [Getting Started](../../tutorials/getting-started) guide.
-If you haven't done that already, you should do that now.

 After completing the Getting Started guide you will have a Kubernetes cluster running Ambassador Edge Stack and the Quote of the Moment service.
 Let's walk through adding tracing to this setup.